owenchokor/alumnai/README.md

+# 🧠 AlumnAI
-# 🧠 AlumnAI: Align Your Lecture Audio with PDF Slides, and Automatically Take Notes 📚🎙️
+### Align Your Lecture Audio with PDF Slides, and Automatically Take Notes 📚🎙️

 Welcome to **AlumnAI**, a tool that integrates **Speech-to-Text (STT)** with **PDF slide recognition** to create **automatic lecture notes**! 📝✨
 This repository is designed for students and professionals who want to save time while focusing on learning.
 Dive in and let AlumnAI handle the tedious work for you! 🚀